CSWomenUMass/bootcamp/participants.md

-Stick your CS username below!
+# Stick your CS or github username below!
---

  - womenchairs
  - jfoley